duan602728596/umi-plugin-redux-toolkit/README.md

   return {
     initialState: () => ({}), // It can also be a function to initialize the value of redux
     ignoreOptions: {},        // Same as the ignoreOptions configuration above, it will be merged
-    warnAfter: 800            // If the check time of immutableCheck and serializableCheck exceeds 32ms, there will be a warning.
-Modify the warning time
+    warnAfter: 800,           // If the check time of immutableCheck and serializableCheck exceeds 32ms, there will be a warning.
+Modify the warning time treatStore(store) {}      // Allows you to perform other processing on the store, such as mounting some monitoring methods
   };
 }
 ```